The inclusion of shea butter and vitamins in the formulation

 Byrdie Clean?: Yes

-About the brand: Aquaphor is the #1 dermatologist-recommended brand for dry, cracked skin and minor wound care.
+About the brand: Aquaphor is the #1 dermatologist-recommended brand for dry, cracked skin and minor wound care, according to the brand.
 The brand focuses on intensely moisturizing and reparative products that are clinically tested and fragrance-free.

 About My Lips: Extremely prone to dryness